awsdocs/amazon-route53-docs/doc_source/route-53-concepts.md

 + Monitor whether a specified endpoint, such as a web server, is healthy
 + Optionally, get notified when an endpoint becomes unhealthy
 + Optionally, configure DNS failover, which allows you to reroute internet traffic from an unhealthy resource to a healthy resource
-For more information about how to create and use health checks, see [Creating Amazon Route 53 Health Checks and Configuring DNS Failover](dns-failover.md)\.
+For more information about how to create and use health checks, see [Creating Amazon Route 53 health checks and configuring DNS failover](dns-failover.md)\.